mljar/docs/docs/tutorials/random.md

 ## The experiment

 I've generated 3 datasets with random data.
 Each has 10 columns and 1k, 5k, 10k of rows.
-The target for each dataset is a random vector of `{0, 1}` - so a binary classification problema.
+The target for each dataset is a random vector of `{0, 1}` - so a binary classification problem.
 I've used [mljar-supervised](https://github.com/mljar/mljar-supervised) AutoML python package.
 I run AutoML in `Explain` mode and `feature_selection=True`.
 The AutoML will train:

 - `Baseline` (returns the most frequent class as prediction),
 - `Decision Tree`,